Marc Hunter: 1982–89: Dragon reborn, Party Boys and solo Communication

 In August 1982 Dragon reformed with the line-up of Marc, Todd, Hewson, Jacobsen and Robert Taylor on guitar (ex-Mammal) for a national Class Reunion tour.
 McFarlane noted that it was "Ostensibly run to pay off outstanding debts, the tour proved so successful that the band re-formed on a permanent basis."
 Their single, "Rain", was issued in July 1983, which peaked at No. 2.
 It was co-written by Marc, Todd and the latter's then-girlfriend, Johanna Pigott; and had Mansfield producing.

 In June 1984 the group's next album, Body and the Beat, which was produced by Mansfield and Carey Taylor, was released and peaked at No. 5.
-The group provided "a much fuller, more rock-oriented sound... [it] was a polished, contemporary sounding Adult Oriented Rock rock album."
+The group provided "a much fuller, more rock-oriented sound... [it] was a polished, contemporary sounding Adult Oriented Rock album."
 After a tour in support of the album, Hewson left to return to New Zealand, he died of a heroin overdose in January 1985.

 While on a break between Dragon tours Hunter joined the Party Boys, a "good-time rock'n'roll band" with a floating ensemble, for their Great Bars of Australia tour.
 The line-up of Hunter, Kevin Borich on guitar, Paul Christie on bass guitar (ex-Mondo Rock), Richard Harvey on drums (ex-Divinyls) and Joe Walsh on guitar and lead vocals (of the Eagles), recorded that group's fourth live album, You Need Professional Help (1985), during the tour.

 Hunter issued his third solo album, Communication, in September 1985 with various session musicians used: Jeff "Skunk" Baxter, Kirk Lorange, Mark Punch and Peter Walker on guitars, Todd Hunter and Phil Scorgie on bass guitar, Allan Mansfield and Don Walker on keyboards, and Mark Kennedy and Ricky Fataar on drums.
 Mansfield produced the album, which McFarlane described as "a polished set of Adult Oriented Rock (AOR) songs."
 Its title track had been released as a single in 1984.
 Hunter returned to his duties with Dragon and was recorded on two more studio albums by the end of the decade.